iamabhishekthakur/bookcompanion/README.md

 # Upcoming Features

-- Notification for book reading
+- Filter by Genres (Public Library)  - In Progress
-- Profile management
+- Notification for book reading - Not Yet Started
-- Filter by Genres (Public Library)
+- Profile management - Not Yet Started

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.